TomNisbet/ssd1306lite/README.md

 ## Using the code in a project

 The code is not distributed as a library.
-To incorporate it, follow these steps:
+Follow these steps To incorporate SSD1306lite into a project:

 * Add the ssd1306lite cpp and h files to your project's directory along with the two font header files.
 * Include the main header file in your sketch file